tushar2912/City_Assist_App/README.md

-# City_Assist_App
+<h1># City_Assist_App</h1>
-CityAssist is a comprehensive application designed to facilitate efficient management and resolution of civic issues within urban areas.
+<h3>CityAssist is a comprehensive application designed to facilitate efficient management and resolution of civic issues within urban areas.
+It empowers citizens by providing a user-friendly platform to report, update, and track cases related to municipal services and urban infrastructure.
+This initiative aims to foster better communication between city authorities and residents, leading to improved service delivery and enhanced urban living conditions.</h3>